 1. The Application Server sends an Application Server registration request to the MSGin5G Server.
 The request includes security credentials required for the Application Server to register to the MSGin5G Server.
 The request includes the AS Service ID and Application Server Profile information as detailed in Table 9.1.2.3-1.

 2. Upon receiving the request, the MSGin5G Server validates the Application Server registration request and verifies the security credentials.
+The authentication and authorization between Application Server and MSGin5G Server are specified in Annex X.4 of 3GPP TS 33.501 [16].

 3. The MSGin5G Server sends an Application Server registration response to the Application Server, the response includes the information elements as specified in Table 9.1.2.4-1.
 If the registration is successful, the MSGin5G Server stores the AS Profile information as detailed in Table 9.1.2.3-1.